Apply to Become a DIS Slow Traveler

 Here are our five components of slow travel and some possible story focuses that could fall under each.

 - Support for local businesses: How can we make sure that our travel supports local economies and residents?
-How do you find and engage with local markets, artisans, or shops and what do they mean to their community?
+How can you find and engage with local markets, artisans, or shops to ensure tourism is financially sustainable for the communities we visit?
+What do these businesses mean to their community and who is working in them?

-- Advocate/volunteer for sustainability: Volunteer with a local organization or international groups like WWOOF, base your travels around visits to local sustainability-minded locations and activities, or calculate carbon expenditures for your trip and create a slow-travel itinerary for future travelers
+- Advocate/volunteer for sustainability and nature: Volunteer with a local organization or international groups like WWOOF, spend time hiking or camping in nature, base your travels around visits to local sustainability-minded locations and activities, or calculate carbon expenditures for your trip and create a slow-travel itinerary for future travelers

 Expectations and compensation